kjchrono03/My-Projects/README.md

 1. **HTML Structure**

 * The document is structured using semantic HTML5 elements like `<header>`, `<section>`, and `<nav>`.
 * The content is divided into various sections: Home, About, Services, Portfolio, and Contact.

-3. **Head Section**
+2. **Head Section**:

 * The `<head>` section includes the meta tags for character set (`UTF-8`) and viewport settings to ensure responsiveness.
 * The Font Awesome library is linked via CDN to provide icons used throughout the website.

-5. **Header and Navigation**
+3. **Header and Navigation**:

 * The `<header>` element contains the navigation bar (`<nav>`) with links to different           sections of the page.
-The menu icon (`fa-bars`) is designed to be used for a mobile-friendly collapsible menu.
+The menu icon (`fa-bars`) is designed to be used for a mobile-           friendly collapsible menu.
 *  The logo and navigation links are styled and positioned for a clean, responsive header.

-7. **Home Section**
+4. **Home Section**:

 * The `<section>` with class "home" serves as the introductory area, displaying a welcome       message, Kevin Joseph's name, and a brief description of his role.
 * Social media links, including LinkedIn, are provided, and there is a button to download       Kevin's CV.

-9. **About Section**
+5. **About Section**:
 * The "About" section gives a brief introduction to Kevin Joseph.
 It includes an image and       descriptive text about his background.

-11. **Services Section**
+6. **Services Section**:
 * The "Services" section lists the professional services offered by Kevin, such as Web         Development, MS Excel, and SQL.
 * Each service is represented with a Font Awesome icon and includes a brief description.

-13. **Portfolio Section**
+7. **Portfolio Section**:

 * The "Portfolio" section showcases Kevin's latest projects.
 Each project is displayed with an image and a brief description that appears on hover.
 * The projects highlight various skills, such as Web Design, Data Science, Web Development, and AI Prediction.

-15. **Icons and Styling**
+8. **Icons and Styling**:

 * The website utilizes Font Awesome icons for visual appeal and functionality.
 These icons enhance the user interface by making navigation and interaction more intuitive.

-17. **External Files**
+9. **External Files**:

 * The CSS for the website's styling is linked externally (`styles.css`), allowing for a clean separation of content and design.

 # CSS Code Explanation: